CHME5137/DiscoverFunTimes/06-interactive.md

 	$ ssh -X compute-0-006

 Sometimes, it may prompt you for a password.
 Just Ctrl-C and try to `ssh -X <compute-node>` again.
+Note that if you didn't use `-X` when sshing in to discovery login node from your computer, you shouldn't use `-X` when sshing from the login node to the compute node.

 Now you're on an interactive session - now let's revisit matplotlib!